 Wellcome Trust is providing very small numbers of doctoral studentships in the field of medical humanities.
 This scheme enables scholars to undertake up to three years of full-time research leading to a doctoral degree at a university in the UK or Republic of Ireland.
 Researchers from low- and middle-income countries can apply for the studentships.
 The application should be submitted till 2 April.

 BOF Doctoral Scholarships for Bhutanese Students

-University of Ghent is offering doctoral scholarships for Bhutanese students in Belgium.
+The university of Ghent is offering doctoral scholarships for Bhutanese students in Belgium.
 Scholarships are awarded to PhD students from developing countries who wish to carry out their PhD research at Ghent University.
 Half of the PhD research is carried out in the university and half in a developing country (home country).
-For the remaining part of PhD Research student must prove that they will be financed at their home country (e.g. local scholarship or salary).
-Application should be submitted till March 4.
+For the remaining part of PhD Research student must prove that they will be financed by their home country (e.g. local scholarship or salary).
+The application should be submitted till March 4.

 RNTC Fellowships for Developing Countries’ Students